Hiking time limit and daily capacity

 A common mistake

-If you consistently choose a hiking-time limit that is too high, your plan may look easier on paper than it will feel in the field.
+If you choose a hiking-time limit that is too high, the plan can look easier than it is.

-That usually leads to route days that seem reasonable in the planner but become hard to execute in real conditions.
+That can produce route days that look acceptable in the planner but are hard to execute.

-Start with a number you can repeat comfortably, then compare how the itinerary changes if you raise or lower it a little.
+Start with a number you can repeat, then compare how the itinerary changes if you raise or lower it.

-That comparison is usually more useful than trying to guess one perfect number on the first pass.
+That comparison is better than trying to guess one exact number on the first pass.